-It is not necessary for an organization to be headquartered in one of the designated areas (Berkeley, Charleston and Dorchester Counties, the Joanna community, nd the Newberry community).
+It is not necessary for an organization to be headquartered in one of the designated areas (Berkeley, Charleston and Dorchester counties, the Joanna community, and the Newberry community).
 However, organizations must demonstrate substantive impact or involvement in one or more of the designated areas.

 When can we apply?
 When will we hear?

-The Joanna Foundation has three grant cycles per calendar year.
+The Joanna Foundation normally has three grant cycles per calendar year.
 Applying is a two-part process.
-The first step involves successfully submitting a pre-proposal using the Pre-Proposal Application Form and Instructions provided on the website.
-Pre-proposal applications are accepted starting January 1, April 1 and September 1.
-The submission window for each cycle closes when we reach the maximum number of eligible applications or at 5 PM on the 15th of the month – whichever occurs first.
-Late submissions will not be accepted.
+The first step involves submitting a Letter of Intent (LOI) using the form provided on the website.
+LOIs are accepted starting January 1, May 1 and September 1.
+The submission window for each cycle closes on 5 PM on the 15th of the month.
+Late submissions are not accepted.

-The Joanna Foundation trustees review all pre-proposals and select a limited number of applicants to submit a full proposal.
-Invitations and declinations are communicated by email as soon as possible after the receipt date – typically in about four weeks.
-Invitations include additional instructions and a new deadline, usually allowing approximately three weeks for submitting the full proposal.
-Full proposals are limited to four pages of narrative plus supporting documents.
+The Joanna Foundation trustees review all LOIs and invite a limited number of applicants to submit a full proposal.
+Notifications are sent by email as soon as possible – normally within 3-4 weeks.
+Invitations include additional instructions and a new deadline for submitting the full proposal.

-An invitation to submit a full proposal does not imply that a grant will be approved and does not convey intent to fund.
-It is an opportunity to provide a full proposal for further consideration.
+An invitation to submit a full proposal does not guarantee that a grant will be forthcoming and does not convey intent to fund.
+It is an opportunity for further consideration.

 How often can we apply?

-Organizations may submit one pre-proposal per calendar year.
-Organizations that receive a grant must skip a calendar year before submitting a new pre-proposal.
-For example, an organization receiving a grant at any time during 2019 would be eligible to apply again at any time in 2021 or thereafter.
+Organizations may submit one Letter of Intent per calendar year.
+Organizations that receive a grant must skip a calendar year before submitting a new LOI.
+An organization that submits an LOI in 2020 and does not receive an invitation to submit a full proposal may apply again in 2021.
+An organization receiving a grant at any time during 2020 may be eligible to apply again in 2022 or thereafter.
 The on-line eligibility survey is designed to confirm eligibility.